 - What will a good DWI defense lawyer cost?

 DWI litigation is one of the most complex areas of criminal law.
 Developing DWI expertise requires extensive knowledge of the law and procedure surrounding DWI litigation.
 Further, there is no substitute for DWI trial experience.
-Milner & Finn attorneys have tried hundreds of DWI cases at an extremely high rate of success.
+J. Michael Price II has tried hundreds of DWI cases at an extremely high rate of success.
 Any lawyer can accept a fee and subsequently plea a case, but a true DWI defense lawyer will have a proven record of winning.

 DWI laws and techniques in defending DWI's are constantly changing.
 What worked yesterday may not be the best approach today.
 It is important to find a lawyer who stays on top of current laws, trends, and what occurs in Courts everyday.
 Does your lawyer get his continuing legal education (CLE) hours at general seminars or do they concentrate their CLE's on DWI specific seminars?
 The better DWI lawyers get their CLE credits at DWI specific seminars and will be a member of the National College of DUI Defense.